gowen100/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-Below is a histogram of the daily steps for the `r number_of_days` days in the study.
+Below is a histogram of the daily steps for the 61 days in the study.
 Mean and median are shown on the graph

 ### Observations